theCodingProfessor/CPP_Person_Class_Demo/docs/challenge/KDcars/readme.md

 Names: Dylan Anderson and Khalid Mahmood

-We are doing the Parent-Child challenge.
+Challenge: Parent-Child

-In this challenge, there will be a parent class "car" and a child class "honda."
+In this challenge, there will be a parent class "car" and a child class "honda" which inherits from the "car" class.
+It will have its own attributes such as color and year, and have methods like drive and honk.